markomanninen/hyml/doc/minimal.rst

       (body ~body))

-Then we will define variables and a function to be used inside MiNiMaL macro:
+Then we will define variables to be used inside the template:

 .. code-block:: hylang